CDiala/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 * 3-strspn.c - Function that gets the length of a prefix substring.
 * 4-strpbrk.c - Function that searches a string for any of a set of bytes.
 * 5-strstr.c - Function that locates a substring.
+* 7-print_chessboard.c - Function that prints the chessboard.
+* 8-print_diagsums.c - Function that prints the sum of the two diagonals of a square matrix of integers.